phuocAnonydev14/Rabby/README.md

-# Rabby Wallet
+# Conla Wallet

-Rabby Wallet is an open source browser plugin for the DeFi ecosystem, providing users with a better-to-use and more secure multi-chain experience.
+Conla Wallet is an open source browser plugin for the DeFi ecosystem, providing users with a better-to-use and more secure multi-chain experience.

 ## Install

 You can Download the latest Rabby [here](https://github.com/RabbyHub/Rabby/releases/latest).

-## Guideline for integrating Rabby Wallet
+## Guideline for integrating Conla Wallet

-To help dapp developers support and integrate Rabby Wallet more easily, we recommend you use our integration solution that has almost NO development cost and does not introduce any uncertainty:
+To help dapp developers support and integrate Conla Wallet more easily, we recommend you use our integration solution that has almost NO development cost and does not introduce any uncertainty:

 ### Problem